Clinical Pharmacology and Therapeutics

 What do we do?

-Our main role is to treat patients by ensuring the safe, economic and effective use of medicines, taking into account their medical conditions, symptoms, priorities and lifestyle.
+Our main role is to treat patients by ensuring the safe and effective use of medicines, taking into account their medical conditions, symptoms, priorities and lifestyle.

 We work with all specialties within the Trust as well as pharmacists and GPs across South West London to provide safer and better medicines for our patients.